✓ Updated May 2026

 Hike to the 'Indian Nose' for Sunrise

-natureEmbark on a pre-dawn trek up La Nariz (Indian Nose) for an unforgettable sunrise vista.
-The challenging climb is rewarded with a spectacular panorama of the lake and its volcanoes, often shrouded in mist that slowly burns off as the sun climbs higher.
+natureEmbark on a guided hike up to La Nariz Maya (Indian Nose) for an unforgettable sunrise vista.
+The challenging ascent is rewarded with a panoramic view of the lake and its surrounding volcanoes, often shrouded in ethereal morning mist.
+Go with a local guide for safety and to learn about the Mayan cosmology associated with the viewpoint.

 Best time: Nov-Apr